Skip to content

 I pull rat nests out of batt-insulated roofs every week.
 When I lift old fibreglass or polyester batts that rodents have been living in, what’s underneath is urine soaked into the plaster, droppings, nesting and a smell you can’t un-smell.
 That’s not insulation any more.
 It’s a health problem sitting directly above your bedrooms.

 You can’t wash it, you can’t patch it, and pumping new product over the top just buries the mess.
-The honest answer is that fouled batts come out (vacuumed up, bagged and skipped) and then we start fresh.
+Fouled batts come out (vacuumed up, bagged and skipped) and then we start fresh.
 It’s a grim job, but it’s the only one worth doing once rats have got in.

 And the reason I steer people to cellulose afterwards isn’t a sales line.
 It’s that the insects rats feed on can’t survive in the borate-treated cellulose, so there’s nothing in there for them.
 In 6,000+ roofs I’ve never pulled a rat nest out of one we’ve pumped with cellulose.
 I’m confident enough about it to put $1,000 on it.